-When we opened Blue Fern Travel over five years ago we committed to being more than just a tour company.
-We understood the power of the tourist dollar and its role in the reproduction of inequities throughout our region.
-We understood that Black business owners had to leap over hurdles that we, as White Americans, did not.
-We understood that the endemic poverty in many of our neighborhoods is influenced by multiple intersecting power structures with deep histories.
-And we understood that facing these challenges would require our constant work, reflection, and reform.
+When we opened Blue Fern Travel over five years ago, we committed to being more than just a tour company.
+We understand the power of the tourist dollar and its role in the reproduction of inequities.
+We understand that Black business owners must leap over hurdles that we, as White Americans, do not.
+We understand that the endemic poverty in many of our neighborhoods is influenced by multiple intersecting power structures with deep histories.
+And we understand that facing these challenges would require our constant work, reflection, and reform.